-If you have already started your pension, this section does not apply to you since the provisions governing your payments are determined by the form of payment in effect.
+If you have already started your pension, this section does not apply to you since the form of payment in effect governs your payments.

-If you are married and die after you have five or more Years of Service and before you commence your pension, your spouse will be entitled to receive a death benefit as a pre-retirement survivor annuity.
-If you are not married at the time of your death, no pre-retirement death benefit will be paid by the Plan.
+If you are married (for at least a full year) and die while vested (i.e., you have at least 5 years of Vesting Service) and before you commence your pension, your spouse will be entitled to receive a death benefit as a pre-retirement survivor annuity.
+If you are not married or have been married for less than a full year, no pre-retirement death benefit will be paid by the Plan.

-If you die while vested and before you commence your pension, your spouse will receive a pre-retirement survivor annuity determined as follows:
+If you die while vested and before you commence your pension, your spouse (for at least a full year) will receive a pre-retirement survivor annuity determined as follows:

-1. If you die after you could have commenced receiving benefits, your spouse will receive a life annuity in the same amount he or she would have received if you had retired on your date of death and taken your pension under the terms of a joint and 50% survivor annuity with your spouse as the contingent annuitant and then died
+1. If you die after you could have commenced receiving benefits, your spouse will receive a life annuity in the same amount he or she would have received if you had retired on your date of death and taken your pension under the terms of a joint and 50% survivor annuity with your spouse as the contingent annuitant and then died.